How to buy a house with low income

 VA loan

-Possibly the least expensive way to buy a house with a low income is a VA loan, which is available to active-duty service members, veterans and surviving spouses.
-With a VA loan, you don’t have to put any money down or pay for mortgage insurance, the closing costs might be less than what other loans might incur and you could get a lower interest rate than you would with other financing options.
+VA loans are available to eligible active-duty service members, veterans and surviving spouses.
+With this type of loan, you don’t have to put any money down (in most cases) or pay for mortgage insurance, the closing costs might be less than what other loans might incur and you could get a lower interest rate than you would with other financing options.

 In addition, the VA loan is a lifetime benefit; that means if you’re eligible, you can get a VA loan multiple times.